-In a competitive market it can be hard to get the word out about the great childcare your center is offering — I know the feeling.
+In a competitive market it can be hard to get the word out about the great childcare your center is offering.
 Maybe you’ve tried a few approaches with limited success.
 Maybe you’ve had one big successful daycare marketing campaign but then a whole lot of nothing after that.
-Like I’ve said, running a daycare center marketing campaign can seem overwhelming, but it doesn’t have to be!

 2. Marketing isn’t all about money